PanderMusubi/inkscape-open-symbols/README.md

 ## How do I install Inkscape Open Symbols?

-In [Ubuntu](https://packages.ubuntu.com/search?keywords=inkscape-open-symbols) and [Debian](https://packages.debian.org/search?keywords=inkscape-open-symbols), it is possible to easily install Inkscape Open Symbols with a package manager of your choice.
+In [Ubuntu] and [Debian], it is possible to easily install Inkscape Open Symbols with a package manager of your choice.
 Simply typing `sudo apt-get install inkscape-open-symbols` in a shell will install it for all users.

 For other platform or distributions:
 1. Grab the icon libraries you need by **cloning the repo** or **downloading the ZIP**.
 You can also save the SVG files to your system directly from GitHub.